Engineering Arbitrary Hamiltonians in Phase Space: Experimental implementations

 \section{Experimental implementations}

 In order to design arbitrary Hamiltonians in phase space, one needs the ability to engineer the driving real-space potential $V(x,t)$ in experiments.
-As discussed above, cf. Eq.~(\ref{eq-Vxt-1_mn}), the driving potential can be engineered by superposing a series of cosine lattice potentials with tunable amplitudes, wave vectors and phases.
-In cold atom experiments, this can be done with optical lattices that are formed by laser beams intersecting at an angle \cite{Moritz2003prl,Hadzibabic2004prl,Guo2022prb}.
-In experiments with sperconducting circuits \cite{Chen2014prb,Hofheinz2011prl,Chen2011apl}, a microwave cavity in series with a Josephson junction (JJ) biased by a dc voltage ($V$) is described by the Hamiltonian $\hat{\mathcal{H}}(t)=\hbar\omega_0\hat{a}^\dagger\hat{a}-E_J\cos[\omega_Jt+\Delta(\hat{a}^\dagger+\hat{a})]$, where $E_J$ is the JJ energy, $\omega_J=2eV/\hbar$ is the Josephson frequency and $\Delta=\sqrt{2e^2/(\hbar \omega_0C)}$ with $C$ the cavity capacitance \cite{Armour2013prl,Gramich2013prl,Juha2013prl,Juha2015prl,Juha2016prb,Armour2015prb,Trif2015prb,Kubala2015iop,Hofer2016prb,Dambach2017njp,Lang2021njp,Lang2022arxiv}.
-In principle, more complicated driving potential can be realized using more JJs and electric elements.
+This might be difficult in practice.
+An alternative route is to directly use Eq.~(\ref{eq-Vxt-1_mn}).
+In the App.~\ref{app-VIB}, we show that the target Floquet Hamiltonian can be well-approximated by replacing the integral with sum of a finite number of cosine lattice potentials.
+For example, we demonstrate the preparation of a three-legged cat state with $99\%$ fidelity using only 5 such potentials.
+In cold atom experiments, the building block cosine lattice is formed by laser beams intersecting at an angle \cite{Moritz2003prl,Hadzibabic2004prl,Guo2022prb}.
+In experiments with superconducting circuits \cite{Chen2014prb,Hofheinz2011prl,Chen2011apl}, a microwave cavity in series with a Josephson junction (JJ) biased by a dc voltage ($V$) is described by the Hamiltonian $\hat{\mathcal{H}}(t)=\hbar\omega_0\hat{a}^\dagger\hat{a}-E_J\cos[\omega_Jt+\Delta(\hat{a}^\dagger+\hat{a})]$, where $E_J$ is the JJ energy, $\omega_J=2eV/\hbar$ is the Josephson frequency and $\Delta=\sqrt{2e^2/(\hbar \omega_0C)}$ with $C$ the cavity capacitance \cite{Armour2013prl,Gramich2013prl,Juha2013prl,Juha2015prl,Juha2016prb,Armour2015prb,Trif2015prb,Kubala2015iop,Hofer2016prb,Dambach2017njp,Lang2021njp,Lang2022arxiv}.